Danny’s DNA Discoveries – Glomeromycota and Zygomycota of the PNW

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

-Contrary to popular belief, some fairly large fruitbodies can be made outside of the 'basidio' and 'asco' phyla.
+Contrary to popular belief, at least a few fairly large fruitbodies can be made outside of the 'basidio' and 'asco' phyla, most notably in the Mucoromycota.
 While it's true that there are many other phyla in kingdom fungi, and they mostly produce microscopic "molds", there are some 'large' mushrooms to be found.
 You can recognize them by giant spores that are usually between 50 and 300 microns instead of the usual 10 microns or so found in 'basidios' and 'ascos'.

-Little yellow blobs, about 1-5 mm across, on soil, wood, moss or polypores, that are not jelly like, nor slimy (like young slime molds) nor powdery (like older slime molds).
+Endogone pisiformis (Endogonomycetes) - Little yellow blobs, about 1-5 mm across, on soil, wood, moss or polypores, that are not jelly like, nor slimy (like young slime molds) nor powdery (like older slime molds).
 (Slime molds are not covered here because they are not in kingdom fungi).
-Uncommon.

 We need European sequences and local sequences to verify that we have the actual European species here, and not a lookalike.